EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-service/ssl-service.md

 State of server authentication support for the SSL service.
 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>commonName</b>
+Name to be checked against the CommonName (CN) field in the server certificate bound to the SSL server

 <b>pushEncTrigger</b>
 Trigger encryption on the basis of the PUSH flag value.
 Available settings function as follows: